The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Things to Do in Calca

-Relax in Calca’s Main Plazas
+Relax in Calcaβs Main Plazas

-Calca’s two main bustling plazas, Plaza de Armas and Plaza Sondor are beautiful.
-The thoughtful gardening and landscaping, the lovely fountain, and that backdrop of the surrounding mountain, make sure to grab a bench and relax.
-The plaza has lots of street food vendors selling goodies, and both plazas are surrounded by cafes and restaurants.
-Both of the plazas surround the main church.
-Take a moment to appreciate Calca, one of the least visited villages in the Sacred Valley of Peru.
+Calcaβs two main bustling plazas, Plaza de Armas and Plaza Sondor are beautiful.
+The thoughtful gardening and landscaping, the lovely fountain, and that backdrop of the surrounding mountain make sure to grab a bench and relax.
+The Calca main plaza has lots of street food vendors selling goodies, and both plazas are surrounded by cafes and restaurants.

 Visit the Peculiar Urqo Ruins

-Urqo, or Urco, is a sacred site that is rarely frequented by tourists and is less than a half hour walk from Calca’s main bus terminal.
-The Urqo Archaeological Park boasts a peculiar and unusual carving on one of the main rocks.
-Although some say this “figure” may be the head of a snake or a puma, it appears to resemble more of an alien….
-What do you think?
+Although some say thisΒ βfigureβΒ may be the head of a snake or a puma, it appears to resemble more of an alienβ¦ What do you think?
 Besides the main draw of the figure, there are some small buildings still standing.
-It’s unsure what Urqo was officially used for, but it is apparent that it had strong ties with water.
+Itβs unsure what Urqo was officially used for, but it is apparent that it had strong ties with water.

-The trail of Urqo can be completed as a 2.25 mile loop, or as a simple stroll from Calca or from the Inkariy Museum, via the back trail.
+The trail of Urqo can be completed as a 2.25-mile loop, or as a simple stroll from Calca or from theΒ Inkariy Museum, via the back trail.

 Climb the Challenging Apu Pitusiray

-There’s a lot of mysticism and buzz around the jagged Apu (God of the Indigenous) Pitusiray Mountain.
-Experienced hikers may wish to spend the whole day climbing up the mountain where a stunning alpine lake sits.
 Pitusiray is a tough climb and it should be noted that many people have gone missing while hiking this trail.
-Hire a guide, or hike with a buddy.
+Never hike alone and either hire a guide or hike with a buddy.
 If looking for a hiking companion, try searching in Hike Club Cusco.

 Huchuy Qosqo Trek

 Those travelers who want to explore a little deeper should head towards the community of Puca Marca.
-This add-on out and back trail is 4 miles in total, but one of my favorite hiking trails in the Sacred Valley.
+This add-on out-and-back trail is 4 miles in total, but one of my favorite hiking trails in the Sacred Valley.

 Lares Valley

 Lares is a little bit of a haul from Calca, but the Lares Valley has its own special charm.
-Most people venture here to soak in their authentic and sizzling hot springs.
-The journey is a long, just shy of 2 hours for a one way trip, but the stunning views of the valley make it completely worthwhile.
+Most people venture here to soak in the Lares hot springs.
+The journey is long, just shy of 2 hours for a one-way trip, but the stunning views of the valley make it completely worthwhile.
 Grab a window seat to see ruins scattered.
-Get out and explore the Ancasmarca ruins covering the hillside, or just enjoy the stunning scenery of waterfalls gushing down the hills at every corner.
-There are thousands of alpacas and llamas running wild and glaciers showing off their beautiful snow-capped peaks.

-✈ Travel Planning | 14 of the Best Hot Springs in Peru
+β Peru Travel Planning | 14 of the Best Hot Springs in Peru

 Hiking in the Lares Valley

-There are multiple routes in the Lares Valley, including the “Weaver’s Way.”
-This hike is gaining more popularity as an alternative route to Machu Picchu.
+There are multiple routes in the Lares Valley, including the βWeaverβs Way.β This hike is gaining more popularity as an alternative route to Machu Picchu.
 The trek begins near Lares and finishes in 3 or 4 days in Ollantaytambo.
 However, there are tons of trails that can be explored.

 Calca Restaurants